domidas/mqs/README.md

+# NOTE:
+This project is on an indefinite hiatus due to the National Weather Service's official specification on the [status](https://www.weather.gov/documentation/services-web-api) of their API.

 # Meteorological Query System
 This project is a successor to weather-seeker, which was shackled by using a paid API with limited access to information.